conflux-xyz/dicom2tiff/README.md

 - Requires DICOM files to have specific ImageType values for pyramid level detection
 - JPEG tables extraction for shared JPEG compression is not yet implemented

+## FAQs

+### Why do the output TIFF files look like Aperio SVS files?

+Part of the success criteria is that the output file be openable by popular software like OpenSlide.
+However, OpenSlide, at least through its standard `pip install openslide-bin openslide-python` installation procedure, does not support JPEG 2000 encoding with the "Generic TIFF" format.
+By making the output appear to OpenSlide like Aperio SVS files (putting "Aperio" in the TIFF ImageDescription), we can allow for JPEG 2000 compressed tiles.
+Using Aperio SVS as the output flavor also provides a straightforward path to supported associated images (macros and labels), at least in ways that OpenSlide can recognize them.

 ## Contributing

 Contributions are welcome.
 Please ensure code passes clippy checks and follows the existing style.